Emma Beth McGinty, PhD

 McGinty EE, Frattaroli S, Appelbaum P, Bonnie R, Grilley A, Horwitz J, Swanson J, Webster D (2014).
 Using research evidence to reframe the policy debate around mental illness and guns: Process and recommendations.
 American Journal of Public Health.
 In press.

 McGinty EE, Sridhara S (2014).
 Potentially Preventable Medical Hospitalizations among Maryland Children, Adults, and Older Adults with Mental Illness, 2005-2010.
-Psychiatric Services.
-In Press.
+Psychiatric Services, 65(7).